 This dish and its variations are all popular foods in Singapore, Malaysia, and other neighboring countries of Indonesia.

 You can savor the finest Pecel Lele at Pecel Lele Lela, Rumah Makan Pecel Lele Pak Jo, or Bakmi GM, where these esteemed establishments showcase the most mouthwatering and scrumptious renditions of this Indonesian favorite.

 22. Gorengan (Deep-Fried Snacks)

-Gorengan is the general name referring to all types of deep-fried fritters sold in small food carts along the Indonesian streets.
-Some of them are battered before frying like the earlier pisang goreng (fried bananas); some are not.
+Gorengan is the general name referring to all types of deep-fried fritters sold in small food carts along Indonesian streets.
+Some of them are battered before frying, like the earlier pisang goreng (fried bananas); some are not.

 Below are some other delicious foods in Indonesian cuisine that you should also taste when in this country because they are all signature foods that are hard to find anywhere else on earth!

 23. Gado-Gado (Indonesian Salad With Peanut Sauce)